-For t he quarterly period ended June 30, 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For t he transition period from to DE Commission File Number 0-16211 f NTSPLY SIRONA ' ame of registrant as specified in it • Delaware 39-1434669 (IRS Francisco (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) incorporation of organization) identification No.) 13320 Ballantyne Corporate Place, Charlotte, North C arolina 28277-3607 (Address of principal executive offices) aronna (Zip Code) (Address of principal executive offices) (944) 949 9127 (Zip Code) (Registr (844) 848-0137 rant's telephone number, including are ea code) (region tant 3 terephone number, meruanig are a code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share XRAY The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports months (or for such shorter period that the registrant was required to for Indicate by check mark whether the registrant has submitted electron file such reports), and (2) has been sultically every Interactive Data File req oject to such filing requirements for the past 90 days.
-Yes □ No ⊠ uired to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Y es ⊔ No ⊠ Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer," "accelerated Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registraccounting standards provided pursuant to Section 13(a) of the Excha I transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as a Yes $\ \square$ No $\ \boxtimes$ defined in Rule 12b-2 of the Exchang e Act).
-Indicate the number of shares outstanding of each of the issuer's clar had 214,911,886 shares of common stock outstanding. sses of common stock, as of the lates t practicable date: At November 3, 2022, DENTSPLY SIRONA Inc.
+For the he quarterly period ended March 31 , 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR EXCHANGE ACT OF 1934 15(d) OF THE SECURITIES For the transition period fromto DE Commission File Number 0-16211 [m.a.
+NTSPLY SIRONA · · name of registrant as specified in it • Delaware 39-1434669 (I.B.S.
+E-malana) (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 13320 Ballantyne Corporate Place, Charlotte, North C Parolina 28277-3607 (Address of principal executive offices) Zaronna (Zip Code) (reduces of principal executive offices) (844) 848-0137 (Zip Code) (Regist rant's telephone number, including are ea code) 1 , registered pursuant to Section 12(b) Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share XRAY The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports months (or for such shorter period that the registrant was required to \boxtimes Indicate by check mark whether the registrant has submitted electron the preceding 12 months (or for such shorter period that the registran Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerated \Box Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company □ Emerging growth company \Box If an emerging growth company, indicate by check mark if the registra accounting standards provided pursuant to Section 13(a) of the Excha d transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as Yes $\ \Box \cdots \ No \ \boxtimes$ defined in Rule 12b-2 of the Exchang e Act).
+Indicate the number of shares outstanding of each of the issuer's clahad 214,911,886 shares of common stock outstanding. asses of common stock, as of the lates t practicable date: At November 3, 2022, DENTSPLY SIRONA Inc